 While e-bikes have remained a small market for many years, they are now in full expansion and are becoming more and more appealing to various cyclists.

 An e-bike uses a motor and a battery in order to assist cyclists when pedaling.
 A control interface is located on the handlebar allowing you to select the level of power assistance you want.
-Most bikes offer various assistance levels including a full-auto mode with a top speed of 32 km/h.
+E-bikes have a regulated max speed of 32 km/h.

 Motors can be housed in the back wheel (hub motor) or in the bottom bracket for better integration (mid-drive motors).
 Mid-drive motors offer a much smoother power delivery and a lower center of gravity which improves bike handling greatly.

 With integration as a priority on most models, manufacturers these days choose to place the battery in the downtube of the frame for a more polished look and better weight distribution.
 Some bikes still have an external battery placed on the downtube or on a rear rack.